 - Insulate your plumbing pipes.
 You can get hot water faster, plus avoid wasting water while it heats up.

 - Inspect all hoses, connectors, and spigots regularly to ensure they are in good working shape.

 - Use hose washers between water hoses and spigots to avoid leaks.

-By becoming aware of these easy, simple water saving tips and applying them into our daily habits, we are conserving resources while getting a long life out of our plumbing system and saving money on water and energy bills.
+By becoming aware of these easy, simple water-saving tips and applying them to our daily habits, we conserve resources while getting a long life out of our plumbing system and saving money on water and energy bills.